observablehq/framework/docs/contributing.md

 http-server dist
 ```

-This documentation site is built on GitHub using the Observable CLI; see the [deploy workflow](https://github.com/observablehq/cli/blob/main/.github/workflows/deploy.yml).
-Please open a pull request if you’d like to contribute to the documentation or to CLI features.
+This documentation site is built on GitHub using Observable Framework; see the [deploy workflow](https://github.com/observablehq/cli/blob/main/.github/workflows/deploy.yml).
+Please open a pull request if you’d like to contribute.
 Contributors are expected to follow our [code of conduct](https://github.com/observablehq/.github/blob/master/CODE_OF_CONDUCT.md). 🙏

 A test coverage report can be generated with [c8](https://github.com/bcoe/c8), in text and lcov formats, to help you identify which lines of code are not (yet!) covered by tests.
 Just run: